 Dulquer Salmaan’s Lovely Message On Daughter Maryam’s Birthday Goes Viral On Social Media!

 Dulquer Salmaan, the young superstar of Malayalam cinema, is a doting father.
-Despite his busy schedule, he always finds out time to spend some quality time with his family.
+Despite his busy schedule, he always finds time to spend quality time with his family.

-Dulquer Salmaan and Amaal Sufiya's daughter Mariam, is celebrating her birthday today, On the real special day, DQ, as he is fondly called by one and all, has send out a very cute message with an equally cute photo.
+Dulquer Salmaan and Amaal Sufiya's daughter Mariam, is celebrating her birthday today.
+On the real special day, DQ, as he is fondly called by one and all, has sent out a very cute message with an equally cute photo.

-The cute little photo of Maryam has been clicked amidst the backdrop of Leaning Tower Of Pizza.
-The message send out by Dulquer Salmaan is read as.
-"The brightest star in our universe.
+The cute little photo of Maryam has been clicked amidst the backdrop of the Leaning Tower Of Pisa.
+The message sent out by Dulquer Salmaan is read as, "The brightest star in our universe.
 The love of my life.
 Happy birthday boobootums !
 Two of our most glorious years !
 There arnt enough words to describe you my jaan.
 They need to come up with new terms of endearment and love just for you " - (sic)

-The photo as well as the message send out by Dulquer Salmaan has gone viral on social media within a very short span of time.
-Much like the other posts of Dulquer Salmaan, this lovely post also has some really very good hash tags, which again has garnered everyone's attention.
+The photo as well as the message sent out by Dulquer Salmaan has gone viral on social media within a very short span of time.
+Much like the other posts of Dulquer Salmaan, this lovely post also has some really very good hashtags, which again has garnered everyone's attention.
 Take a look at the Facebook post of Dulquer Salmaan here.